rickymoreno2/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Part of the project for Data Science Toolbox course
+Part of the project for Data Scientist's Toolbox course